The Pacific North West Council of Water Protectors

 Medicine Gathering 2020

-Due to the Covid 19 virus, all state parks are closed for large gatherings at this time.
+Due to the Covid 19 virus, most all state and community parks are closed for large gatherings and camping at this time.

 Our Medicine Gathering event was booked for September 11th through 13th 2020

-The official decision has been made that we will not be having a physical
+The official decision was made that we will not be able to have a physical

 We really appreciate your Love, support, participation, contributions, and commitment to the greater good;